Due to the nature of the film, all spoilers are unmarked. You Have Been Warned.

 - Kick the Dog: Even if Arthur's stand-up material wasn't the best, showing a new comedian's demo reel on national television just to mock their performance is a dick move.

-- My God, You Are Serious: When Arthur confesses in live television that he was the killer of the Wall Street trio.
+- My God, You Are Serious!: When Arthur confesses in live television that he was the killer of the Wall Street trio.
 At first, Murray thinks it's another one of Arthur's tasteless jokes, and questions the validity of his claims.

 - No Celebrities Were Harmed: Johnny Carson, right down to a carbon copy of the curtains from The Tonight Show.
 A little bit of Jon Stewart is thrown in there for extra measure, as well.

-- Only Sane Man: Once he realises that the Joker is serious when he brags about killing people for increasingly petty slights, Murray calmly yet sternly condemns his attitude, pointing out that no matter how shitty Arthur's life was, he can't play the victim once he starts harming others.
+- Only Sane Man: Once he realizes that the Joker is serious when he brags about killing people for increasingly petty slights, Murray calmly yet sternly condemns his attitude, pointing out that no matter how shitty Arthur's life was, he can't play the victim once he starts harming others.

 - Parental Substitute: Subverted.
 One early scene, quickly revealed to be one of Arthur's hallucinations, has Murray inviting him on stage and praising him for being "special", as well as wishing he had a son like him.
 When Arthur (now as "Joker") goes on his show for real, he displays very little of those traits.